IIT Jammu: Temporary campus

-Set up in the LCD campus, the temporary campus of IIT Jammu has all the facilities required for a hassle-free academic environment.
-A total of 40,000 sq.ft. built-up area including hostels, house classrooms, a seminar room, a library, a computer Laboratory, faculty offices, a cafeteria, and recreational and creative facilities.
+Set up in the LCD campus, the temporary campus of IIT Jammu has a total of 40,000 sq.ft. built-up area including hostels, house classrooms, a seminar room, a library, a computer Laboratory, faculty offices, a cafeteria, and recreational and creative facilities.
 The campus has volleyball, basketball, badminton courts, and cricket nets.
 Indoor sports facilities include table tennis, carom, chess, and snooker.
 Rooms for music, dance, and other activities are also available.
-There is a very nice open-air stage in the academic building which serves as the centre of cultural activities and performances.

 Initially, the first batch of B.Tech. students stayed at the temporary campus for the first two years.
 They were subsequently transferred to the transit Campus once it was finished to stay with all the subsequent batches.
-The temporary campus now houses only the P.hD students and research scholars.
+The temporary campus now houses only the Ph.D. students and research scholars.